Pohorelá

 Pohorelá (Koháryháza, Pohorella) is a village and municipality in the Brezno District, of the Banská Bystrica Region of central Slovakia.
 It is located in the foothills of the Low Tatras range of the Carpathian Mountains, on the right bank of the upper Hron River.
 The village is located 33 km east of Brezno, 49 km southwest of Poprad, and 37 km north of Tisovec on First Class Road 66.
 Pohorelá is the third largest village of the Horehronie region.
 The Roman Catholic Pohorela church, built in 1762, is a dominant feature of the village.
 The village was known as Garamkohó for a time in the early 20th century.

 Pohorelá is located in the heart of the ethnographic area known as Horehronie, which is known for its natural beauty and traditional folk culture.
 Despite this, Pohorelá is a Goral inhabited village.
 Pohorelá hosts the World Scything Championship every summer.

-Topography
+Geography

 Pohorelá lies on the right bank of the Hron, on the edge of the Low Tatras.
 On the left bank of the Hron, the Vepor Mountains rise steeply, forming a subrange of the Slovak Ore Mountains; the area is part of the Muránska Planina National Park.
 The entire right bank of the Hron is part of the protection zone of the Low Tatras National Park.

 Important geographical points in the vicinity of the village are Ždiar Saddle, Orlová Peak, Andrejcová Hill, Mašianske skalky nature reserve and the Pohorelá uplands.
 At the upper end of the village are mineral water springs.